rednafi/rednafi.com/content/go/reminiscing_cgi_scripts.md

 CGI scripts are usually written in dynamic scripting languages like Perl, Ruby, Python, or even Bash.
 However, they can also be written in a static language where the server will need execute the compiled binary.
-For this demo, we're going to write the server in Go, but the CGI script itself will be written in Bash.
+For this demo, we're going to write the server in Go using the `cgi` stdlib, but the CGI script itself will be written in Bash.

 Here's the plan:

+Here is your text with improved grammar:

 -   Set up a basic HTTP server in Go.
 -   The server will await an HTTP POST request containing a form field called `name`.
 -   Upon receiving the request, the server will extract the value of `name`.
+-   Next, it'll set the `$name` environment variable for the current process.
--   A Bash CGI script is then called with the value of `name`, outputting `Hello <name>` in HTML.
+-   A Bash CGI script is invoked, which uses the `$name` environment variable to echo an HTML-formatted dynamic message.
--   The server will then return this HTML response to the client.
+-   Finally, the server will then return this HTML response to the client.

 The server lives in a single `main.go` script.
 I'm leaving out Go's verbose error handling for clarity.